The Calgary and Edmonton Trail (C & E Trail)

 (C&E Trail) was

-developed along an ancient natural north-south glacial corridor
+developed along a relatively ancient natural north-south glacial corridor

 several kilometres wide on the western margin of